mokhtarivahid/safe-planner/README.md

 ## How to Refer

-You can use the following references if would like to refer **Safe-Planner**.
+The following references describe the algorithm of **Safe-Planner**.

 ```bibliography
 @inproceedings{vahid:2019:sp,